-- 1.10 In the event of a Hospital death, the deceased shall be pronounced dead by the attending practitioner, advanced practice clinician or resident physician.
-The attending practitioner shall complete and sign the death certificate.
-An entry must be made and signed in the medical record of the deceased before the body will be released. - 1.11 It shall be the duty of all practitioners to secure meaningful autopsies whenever possible.
+- 1.9 In the event death takes place in the hospital, including the Emergency Department, the deceased shall be pronounced dead by the attending practitioner, advanced practice clinician or resident physician.
+The attending practitioner or advanced practice clinician shall complete and sign the death certificate.
+An entry must be made and signed in the medical record of the deceased before the body will be released. - 1.10 It shall be the duty of all practitioners to secure meaningful autopsies whenever possible.
 An autopsy may be performed only with written consent, signed in accordance with State law.
 Autopsies completed by the Medical Examiner do not require consent.
-All autopsies, except medical examiner cases, shall be performed on site by the Hospital pathologist, or delegated to an advanced practice clinician.
-Provisional anatomic diagnoses shall be recorded on the medical record within 48 hours and the final report issued within 60 days.
+All autopsies, except medical examiner cases, shall be performed on site by the Hospital pathology department.
+Provisional anatomic diagnoses shall be recorded on the medical record within 48 hours and the final report issued within 60 days. - 1.11 Medical Orders for Life Sustaining Treatment (MOLST) Prior to discharge, the attending practitioner, advanced practice clinician or resident shall discuss post-discharge life sustaining treatment with the patient and complete and sign a Medical Orders for Life Sustaining Treatment (MOLST) form.
+MOLST forms completed by an advanced practice clinician do not require attending physician co-signature.
+MOLST forms completed by a resident require attending physician co-signature.
+The patient will receive the original document, and a copy of the form will be scanned into the permanent medical record.